SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 2. Monitor multiple oracles at once
 3. An endpoint to expose prometheus metrics
 4. Expose the following metrics
-  a.
-The latest submitted value on chain by an oracle for a feed
+    1. The latest submitted value on chain by an oracle for a feed
-  b.
-The timestamp in which an oracle made an on-chain submission for a feed
+    2. The timestamp in which an oracle made an on-chain submission for a feed
-  c.
-The last round for which an oracle made an on-chain submission for a feed
+    3. The last round for which an oracle made an on-chain submission for a feed
-  d.
-The deviation of an oracle's submitted price from the latest aggregated value on-chain for a feed
+    4. The deviation of an oracle's submitted price from the latest aggregated value on-chain for a feed
-  e.
-The oracle balance
+    5. The oracle balance
-  f.
-The actual price on-chain
+    6. The actual price on-chain
 4. See all invitations IDs to be part of the oracle set from wallets
 5. Query the latest prices and round submissions of oracles every X seconds and update the metrics
 6. Have an efficient way of polling only the latest price pushes so be able to monitor oracles efficiently when the number of offers used start to increase